sapcc/limes/README.md

 Limes is an OpenStack-compatible quota/usage tracking service, originally designed for SAP's internal cloud.

 Pronounce the name like the [Ancient Roman border wall][wp-limes], not like the fruit.
+(Mnemonic: The original Limes was installed when the Romans wanted to put a quota on Germanic land use.)

 # The idea: Hierarchical quota delegation